Diane Keen

 Diane Keen (born 29 July 1946) is an English actress.
-With a career spanning numerous decades, she has appeared in various television series, films and stage productions.
+With a career spanning decades, she has appeared in television series, films and stage productions.
 Keen's notable roles include Fliss Hawthorne in the Granada sitcom The Cuckoo Waltz, Sandy Bennett in Rings on Their Fingers, Jenny Burden in The Ruth Rendell Mysteries and Julia Parsons on the BBC soap opera Doctors.
 Keen also appeared in Nescafé advertisements from 1980 to 1989.

 Early life

 Keen was born in London on 29 July 1946.
 She grew up in East Africa, principally Tanganyika and later Kenya, where her father was a civil engineer.
 She attended boarding school and returned to Britain at the age of 19, where she became a secretary for The Ivy League's fan club; this led to her releasing a 45 r.p.m. single of "Sally Go 'Round the Roses" (credited as Dee King) on the Piccadilly label in 1966.